-Members of the media are invited to learn more about Rosalie Bay Resort on Dominica by exploring these links.
+Members of the media are invited to learn more about Rosalie Bay on Dominica by exploring these links.

 ROSALIE, Dominica— Love is in the air and Rosalie Bay Resort is helping couples turn up the sizzle with island-created aphrodisiacs.
 Every day at the secluded eco-wellness retreat can feel like Valentine’s Day with these native love potions.

 Rosalie Bay Resort is located on exotic Dominica, the Nature Island of the Caribbean.
 Couples can revel in daytime exploits on-property or elsewhere on-island including trekking through rainforests, summiting peaks, diving off waterfalls and even swimming in a “glass of bubbly,” known as Champagne Reef.
 By night, adventures can take an amorous twist with a new surprise aphrodisiac placed in their room each evening.Each of the natural aphrodisiacs is grown and made on Dominica where locals have long-relished their exhilarating effects.
 Couples can enjoy: